The flu is an infection of the nose, throat, and lungs. It spreads easily.

 If you have the flu:

-- Stay in your apartment, dorm room, or home for at least 24 hours after any fever is gone.
+- Stay in your apartment, dorm room, or home for at least 24 hours after your fever has gone.

 - Wear a mask if you leave your room.